 Covid 19 pandemic practice update

-- Do keep in mind that stage 0 is ‘normal’.
-We are still working within a pandemic with all its health implications and limitations.
-Persons with clinical or epidemiological risk factors for Covid 19 must not attend.
+- We are working within a pandemic with all its health implications and limitations.

-- The Tasmanian branch of the ADA can apply restrictions higher than level 1 should local conditions deteriorate.
+- The Tasmanian branch of the ADA will apply restrictions higher than level 1 should local conditions deteriorate.

-- Only one support person please to attend.
-Social distancing limits are 4 persons in the waiting room.
+- Only one support person please to attend (young children exempt).
+Social distancing limits are enforced for safety of all.

-- Patient scheduling is less than 60% of pre-Covid 19 era.
+- Patient scheduling is 60-70% of pre-Covid 19 era to ensure social distancing at practice.
 There are less preferred early and late appointments available.
 This is our ‘new normal’.

 Location and surgery hours